wp-plugins/scroll-triggered-boxes/readme.txt

 Some more screenshots can be found at the [Scroll Triggered Boxes plugin page on my website](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/).

 == Changelog ==

+= 1.1.6 - January 6, 2013 =
+* Fixed: Issue with manual conditions where some servers added slashes (to escape quotes)

 = 1.1.5 - January 3, 2013 =
 * Fixed: JS eror when using a trigger element.